rwengine/rwengine.github.io/_includes/faq.md

 Other features, which would not be needed for Version 1.0 include:
 * Enhanced support for user modification
-* Changes to the game itself
+* Changes to the gameplay
 * Multiplayer

 Features like these will not be accepted into OpenRW at present, as these don’t contribute to the primary goal.
 Once Version 1.0 has been reached a “new” version of OpenRW may be forked that contains these kinds of features.